openvinotoolkit/openvino_notebooks/notebooks/403-action-recognition-webcam/README.md

     <img width="80%" src="https://user-images.githubusercontent.com/10940214/148401661-477aebcd-f2d0-4771-b107-4b37f94d0b1e.jpeg">
 </p>

-At the bottom of this notebook, you will see live inference results from your webcam.
+At the end of this notebook, you will see live inference results from your webcam.
 You can also upload a video file.

 NOTE: _To use the webcam, you must run this Jupyter notebook on a computer with a webcam.
 If you run on a server, the webcam will not work.
 However, you can still do inference on a video in the final step._